 - Enter a name for the test profile.
 If different individuals are testing, consider using their names.

 - Test Profile Type [REQUIRED]

-- Click the appropriate platform that your mobile app runs on: iOS, Android, or All.
+- Click the appropriate platform that your mobile app runs on: iOS, Android, Fire, or Other.

 - Device Identifier(s) of Choice [REQUIRED]